Developer Guidelines

 Reference Data @ V3Download jsonDownload yamlDownload wsdlDownload wadl

-SAP ODM API @ V2Download jsonDownload yamlDownload wsdlDownload wadl
+SAP ODM @ V2Download jsonDownload yamlDownload wsdlDownload wadl

 Your opinion matters!